Open Travel Guide

 A legendary hotel embedded in Salzburg's most famous street since 1407.
 The Goldener Hirsch (Golden Stag) blends medieval character with contemporary luxury across three connected historic buildings.
 Famous guests include Maria Callas, Audrey Hepburn, and Herbert von Karajan.

-Where to Eat in Salzburg
+Where to eat in Salzburg

 Stiftskeller St. Peter

-Austrian | $$$
+Austrian · $$$

 Reputedly the oldest restaurant in Europe, with documented history from 803 AD within St. Peter's Abbey.
 Serves classic Austrian cuisine in magnificent historic rooms and courtyard.
 Hosts legendary Mozart Dinner Concerts.
-A bucket-list dining experience.
+A once-in-a-lifetime dining experience.

 Augustiner Bräustübl

-Brewery/Austrian | $$
+Brewery/Austrian · $$

 Salzburg's legendary beer hall inside a former Augustinian monastery, founded 1621.
 The vast beer garden seats up to 2,600 people among chestnut trees.
 Beer is served in stone tankards from wooden barrels.
 Guests collect food from market stalls inside—a truly unique Salzburg institution.